petehunt/react-howto/README.md

 **You’ll know when you need Flux.
 If you aren’t sure if you need it, you don’t need it.**

 If you have decided to use Flux, the most popular and well-documented Flux library is [Redux](http://redux.js.org/).
 There are *a lot* of alternatives out there, and you’ll be tempted to evaluate lots of them, but my advice is to just stick with the most popular one.

+## Learning inline styles

+A lot of people reuse CSS styles with complicated style sheets.
+Since React makes writing reusable components easy, your stylesheets can be less complicated.
+Many in the community (including myself) are experimenting with getting rid of stylesheets altogether.

+This is a fairly crazy idea for a number of reasons.
+It makes media queries more difficult, and it's possible that there are  performance limitations using this technique. **When starting out with React, just style things the way you normally would.** Once you've got a feel for how React works, you can look at alternate techniques.
+One popular one is [BEM](https://en.bem.info/).

+## Learning server rendering

+Server rendering is often called "universal" or "isomorphic" JS.
+It means that you can take your React components and render them to static HTML on the server.
+You need server rendering if you notice that your initial render is too slow (because the browser needs to download a bunch of JavaScript) or if you want to improve your search engine ranking (while it's true that Google now indexes client-rendered content, as of January 2016 every time it's been measured it's been shown to negatively affect ranking, potentially because of initial render performance).

+Server rendering still requires a lot of tooling to get right.
+Since it transparently supports React components written without server rendering in mind, you should build your app first and worry about server rendering later.
+You won't need to rewrite all of your components to support it.

 ## Learning Immutable.js